edrayel/codeigniter-libraries/README.md

 ## My Libraries
 - CouchDB - Allows you to flexibly utilize the NoSQL document-based database developed by Apache.
-- SimpleText - Allows you to neatly integrate a bulk SMS platform for sending SMS in Nigeria.
+- SuperText - Allows you to neatly integrate a bulk SMS platform for sending SMS in Nigeria.

 ## Upcoming Libraries
 - OAuth4 (name is subject to change) - Allows you to gracefully communicate with a new authentication and authorization protocol I have been working on.
 The protocol itself will be published soon.